InformaticsMatters/cookiecutter-ansible-kubernetes/README.md

 deploy it but, for the very simplest applications, you might be ready to go straight away.

+Move to the project directory and install the requirements: -

+    $ cd <project_name>
+    $ pip install -r requirements.txt

 To run the produced playbook you will need a suitable `KUBECONFIG` for your Kubernetes cluster that allows you to create namespaces and deploy all of the objects: -

     $ export KUBECONFIG=~/k8s-config/config-local

-Then, consider creating a virtual environment to deploy the application using the project's generated requirements: -

-    $ pip install ansible==8.*

 Then run the `site.yaml` playbook in the project's directory...

-    $ cd <project_name>
     $ ansible-playbook site.yaml

 ## Un-deploying the application